-As the name suggests, the batter uses sacrifice bunt to help the baserunner to advance while getting himself thrown out.
-Usually, this type of bunt is performed so a runner can run from the first base and reach the second.
+As the name suggests, the batter uses sacrifice bunt to help the baserunner advance while getting himself thrown out.
+Usually, this type of bunt is performed to advance the runner from the first base and reach the second.

 Bunting for a base hit

 It is not usual for the batter to only use bunting for advancing his runners.
 The move can be used to get a base hit.
-Even if there are other runners present on the base, the batter can use the bunt to advance to the first base.
+Even if other runners are present on the base, the batter can use the bunt to advance to the first base.

-When the intention of the batter is to get a base hit, he will wait until the pitcher releases the ball to get the fielders off guard.
+When the batter intends to get a base hit, he will wait until the pitcher releases the ball to get the fielders off guard.

 Drag bunting is more convenient and more performed by the left-handed hitters as compared to the right-handed ones.
-This is because the left-handed batter’s stance gives them the edge to be closer to the first base.
+The left-handed batter’s stance gives them the edge to be closer to the first base.

-When the batter’s intention was not to go for a bunt but unintentionally he gets the same result that is what is known as swinging bunt.
-The batter swings the bat at the ball but if he doesn’t get a proper hit, the ball can loosely travel just like when bunting.
+The batter’s intention was not to go for a bunt but unintentionally gets the same result as a swinging bunt.
+The batter swings the bat at the ball, but if he doesn’t get a proper hit, the ball can travel loosely like bunting.

 When to bunt in softball

-When to bunt in softball can totally change the end results of the game.
+When to bunt in softball can change the results of the game.
 When to bunt in softball depends on many factors and the types of bunting:

 Sacrifice Bunting: Many would say that it is better to go for this bunting at the end of the game when the scoreboard shows a tie or a close call.
 Probably, you have seen many doing the same thing.

 Bunt for a Hit: For this bunt, the situation of the field matters the most to make it a success.
-It can happen during any time in the game.
-Mostly, it will happen at 0 and 1.
-It is because when it is attempted at this time, the hitter has a better chance to grab the opportunity and make the run.
+It can happen at any time in the game.
+Mostly, it will occur when the score is, for instance, 0-1.
+When it is attempted at this time, the hitter has a better chance to grab the opportunity and make the run.

 The exercises for bunting in softball

 The hitter must use the safe zones to bunt the ball.
 When all the balls have been pitched, the hitter can be the pitcher now.
-A golf ball and the bat are needed for this practicing.
+A golf ball and a bat are needed for this practice.

-With this exercise, the player will practice exactly where to hit the ball.
-It will better ideas of how-to bunt and where to bunt.
+With this exercise, the player will practice precisely where to hit the ball.
+It will provide better ideas of how-to bunt and where to bunt.
 It will also enhance the skills not to bunt to the pitcher.

 Bunting with Three

 It is the teamwork of three players.
 Divide the team in a way that each team has three players: two pitchers and a hitter.
-Each pitcher must have a small ball to pitch and the hitter must have his batting tool.
-In this drill, when the first pitcher throws the ball, the other one immediately takes his place.
+Each pitcher must have a small ball to pitch, and the hitter must have his batting tool.
+When the first pitcher throws the ball in this drill, the other one immediately takes his place.

 The hitter’s reaction time to bunt will improve with this exercise.
 It will also give a clear idea of where to bunt and how to bunt.
 Also, a player will learn not to bunt back to the pitcher.
 Fast reaction is what is needed many times.